-The ice usually begins to form in the bay around mid-January.
+266 The ice usually begins to form in the bay around mid-January.
 The passage of vessels prevents the ice from becoming thicker.
 With the absence of vessel movement for a prolonged period of time, tugs circulate near facilities to break the ice or prevent its formation.
 The port is open year-round.
-269 Approaches. - In the approaches to Baie des Sept Îles, Archipel des Sept Îles, unlike other islands in the area, are high, steep, rocky and covered with trees.
-There are actually six islands in the group: La Petite

-Boule and La Grosse Boule to the east; Île du Corossol and Île Manowin to the south; La Grande Basque and La Petite Basque in the middle.
+267 Approaches. - In the approaches to Baie des Sept Îles, Archipel des Sept Îles, unlike other islands in the area, are high, steep, rocky and covered with trees.
+There are actually six islands in the group: La Petite Boule and La Grosse Boule to the east; Île du Corossol and Île Manowin to the south; La Grande Basque and La Petite Basque in the middle.
 The islands' altitudes vary between 35 et 210 m and their lengths are 1 to 2 miles; La Grosse Boule is the longest and the highest.

-270 There are also Cayes de l'Est while Îlets De Quen lie to the west.
+268 There are also Cayes de l'Est while Îlets De Quen lie to the west.
 The peninsula forming the west entrance point of Baie des Sept Îles appears as an island from a distance, and is 225 m in elevation, making it higher than the islands of the group.

-271 A fish farm, marked by private unlighted buoys, is situated in the small bay on the NW side of La Grosse Boule.
+269 A fish farm, marked by private unlighted buoys, is situated in the small bay on the NW side of La Grosse Boule.

-272 Some shoals and banks lie in the approach to the archipelago.
+270 Some shoals and banks lie in the approach to the archipelago.
 A rocky shoal with a depth of 28.8 m lies 6.7 miles east of Île du Corossol.
 Another rocky shoal with a depth of 35 m lies 4.8 miles SSE of Île du Corossol.
 Banc Ouellet, with a least depth of 41 m, and Banc du Ouest are situated 1.5 miles south and 2.8 miles west of Île du Corossol, respectively.

-Approach Channels. - The main channel to Baie des Sept Îles is through Chenal du Milieu, between La Petite Basque and La Grande Basque to the east, and Île du Corossol, Île Manowin and the peninsula forming the west entrance point of the bay.
-This channel is 1.7 miles wide and clear of dangers 90 m offshore except for Pointe à Ia Marmite, off which a reef extends for 275 m.
+271 Approach Channels. - The main channel to Baie des Sept Îles is through Chenal du Milieu, between La Petite Basque and La Grande Basque to the east, and Île du Corossol, Île Manowin and the peninsula forming the west entrance point of the bay.
+This channel is 1.7 miles wide and clear of dangers 90 m offshore except for Pointe à la Marmite, off which a reef extends for 275 m.

-274 Che nal de l'Est, between La Grande Basque and Pointe aux Basques, is obstructed by Récif du Basque where deep passages of 0.1 and 0.2 mile wide run to the north and south of the reef, respectively; the reef is marked by buoys.
+Che nal de l'Est, between La Grande Basque and Pointe aux Basques, is obstructed by Récif du Basque where deep passages of 0.1 and 0.2 mile wide run to the north and south of the reef, respectively; the reef is marked by buoys.

-Pointe à la Chasse, which is the south tip of the peninsula.
+Chenal de l'Ouest, 0.7 mile wide, is deep and runs between Îlets De Quen and Pointe à la Chasse, which is the south tip of the peninsula.
 Rocks, some of them drying, lie 0.1 mile north of Îlets De Quen.
 The ebb stream in this passage sets to the east towards Îlets De Quen.